Hong Kong says no personal data shared in vaccine deal with Fosun - News Break

 Hong Kong says no personal data shared in vaccine deal with Fosun

-HONG KONG (Reuters) - Hong Kong’s agreement to buy BioNTech COVID-19 vaccines from Chinese sales agent Shanghai Fosun Pharmaceutical Group Co Ltd did not include clauses for Fosun or other third parties to collect personal data, the territory’s government said.
+HONG KONG, July 14 (Reuters) - Hong Kong's agreement to buy BioNTech COVID-19 vaccines from Chinese sales agent Shanghai Fosun Pharmaceutical Group Co Ltd (600196.SS) did not include clauses for Fosun or other third parties to collect personal data, the territory's government said.

 Those clauses did not end up appearing in the final contract, the sources said.

-Fosun is BioNTech SE’s sales agent for mainland China, Hong Kong, Macau and Taiwan.
+Fosun is BioNTech SE's (22UAy.DE) sales agent for mainland China, Hong Kong, Macau and Taiwan.

 In a statement late on Tuesday, Hong Kong's government said in its contract with Fosun there are no clauses which "empower or enable Fosun or any third party to collect, access, or via any means to obtain or use the personal information of vaccinated individuals".